Asserting the Right Defenses to Breach of Contract Can Win Your Case

 - Unconscionable defense claims.
 Some things in life are not fair.
 However, under contract law, if your lawyer can argue that the terms of the contract are grossly unfair, then your affirmative contract defenses could have merit.

-There are other common affirmative defenses to breach of contract and remedies such as estoppel, failure to mitigate damages, substantial performance, and set-off.
+There are other common breach of contract affirmative defenses and remedies such as estoppel, failure to mitigate damages, substantial performance, and set-off.

-Gather Relevant Facts and Evidence For Contract Defenses
+Gather Relevant Facts and Evidence For Defenses to Breach of Contract

 When responding to the initial lawsuit as a defendant, you want also to include any affirmative breach of contract defenses you have.